oit-ipbl/final_competition/README.md

 1. Technical aspects (0 to 5 points): Superiority of image processing or robotics techniques.
 2. Attractive aspects (0 to 5 points): Attraction of the content.

-## Presentation, demo session, scoring and ranking

-The final competition will be held on oVice on 9/4, the final iPBL day, from 9:00 (Thai), 11:00 (Jp).
-The competition is composed of the following parts.

-1. 9:00 - 11:00 (Thai) / 11:00 - 13:00 (Jp): Final competition Part A, team presentation.
-   - 7 minutes presentation with your slide.
-   - Presentation order is decided randomly, that is announced at 9/3 17:00 (Thai), 19:00 (Jp) on SLACK.
-2. 12:00 - 14:00 (Thai) / 14:00 - 16:00 (Jp): Final competition Part B, demo session.
-   - All teams present demo play and video of their mini-games on their demo space, which will be built on oVice.
-Team members should wait for iPBL participants and audiences at the demo space, and show the demo, give explanations of their mini-games and answer the questions from the participants and audiences.
-   The demo session is divided into the following sub-parts.
-   - 12:00 - 13:00 (Thai) / 14:00 - 15:00 (Jp) OIT Students can see other teams' demo freely and should evaluate.
-SIIT Students should wait at their team's space and present the demo.
-   - 13:00 - 14:00 (Thai) / 15:00 - 16:00 (Jp) SIIT Students can see other teams' demo freely and should evaluate.
-OIT Students should wait at their team's space and present the demo.
-3. Scoring and ranking
-   - [As previously mentioned](#evaluation-criteria), all iPBL participants and audiences evaluate each team's final-compmetition works with 0 to 10 points, and submit the score via MS Forms.
-   - Enter a score of 0 for your team. (do not score your team.)
-4. The ranking is determined with an average score, and awards will be given.

-Note that, the time schedules may be changed according to the situation.